 Emails look great on desktops and laptops.
 However, many people use their mobile devices to view emails.
 Many emails on tablets, smartphones, netbooks, and other internet devices look terrible.
 The endless scrolling, the eye-straining words, and the omitted photos make email viewing cringe-worthy.
-In this post, we’ll give you a few tips for optimizing your email for mobile devices.
+In this post, we’ll give you a few tips for mobile-friendly email design.
 Your readers will thank you.

 Responsive web design